AdaGold/slack-cli/README.md

 As a user at the input prompt...

-- I should see three new options:
+- I should see three additional options:
-  - Select user
+  - `select user`: select a user as the current recipient
-  - Select channel
+  - `select channel`: select a channel as the current recipient
-  - Details
+  - `details`: show details on the current recipient
-- When I type "select user", I should be able to supply a username or Slack ID.
+- When I type `select user`, I should be able to supply a username or Slack ID.
 The corresponding user should be the "selected" recipient.
-- When I type "select channel", I should be able to supply a channel name or Slack ID.
+- When I type `select channel`, I should be able to supply a channel name or Slack ID.
 The corresponding channel should be the "selected" recipient.
 - For selecting both users and channels, if no user/channel has that name or ID, the program should let me know and return to the main command loop.
-- When I type "details", the program should print out details for the currently selected recipient.
+- When I type `details`, the program should print out details for the currently selected recipient.
 What information is printed depends on whether it's a channel or a user.
   - If no recipient is currently selected, the program should let me know and return to the main command prompt.

 ### Wave 3 - Sending Messages

 As a user at the input prompt...

-- I should see one new option: send message.
+- I should see one additional option: `send message`.
-- When I type "send message", if a recipient is selected the program should ask me to type out a message, which will be sent to that recipient.
+- When I type `send message`, if a recipient is selected the program should ask me to type out a message, which will be sent to that recipient.
   - If no recipient is currently selected, the program should let me know and return to the main command prompt.

 ## Optional Enhancements